“My parents don’t accept that I am (or my child is) autistic. What should I do?”

 A little extra note (and sorry for referencing this, Mum and Dad, but trust me).

-When I first ‘came out’ to my parents about my Asperger’s, they didn’t believe me.
+When I first ‘came out’ to my parents about suspecting I had Asperger’s (in 2009), they didn’t believe me.

 And why not?
 Because each of my personal quirks that I referred to as an Asperger’s trait had been interpreted through the years of ‘Chris being Chris’.